Immunisation in emergency departments

 The policy is applicable to EDs in Australia and Aotearoa New Zealand.

-ACEM recommends collaboration between public health authorities and hospital resources (including EDs) to ensure a cooperative and efficient approach to rapid community immunisation and urgent response to infectious outbreaks.
+ACEM recommends collaboration between public health authorities and hospital resources (including EDs) to ensure a cooperative and efficient approach to urgent responses to infectious outbreaks.
+ACEM recommends that emergency physicians be involved in any jurisdiction or hospital emergency planning in the event of any future or emerging infectious outbreaks, including rapid community immunisation (see P33 Emergency department disaster preparedness and response).[5]

-ACEM supports the immunisation of all ED staff to prevent transmission of vaccine preventable diseases.
-ED staff should be advised about the benefits of immunisation against vaccine preventable diseases and supported through their employer to ensure complete immunisation, including for influenza.
+ACEM strongly recommends the immunisation of all ED staff to prevent transmission of VPD.
+ED staff should be advised about the benefits of immunisation against VPDs and supported through their employer staff health service to ensure complete immunisation, including for influenza.

 To promote the health and wellbeing of the community, ACEM supports the following principles for action.